mitchwagner/lzpw/README.txt

 -------------------------------------------------------------------------------

-This repository contains serial and parallel implementations of the classic LZ77 and LZ78 compression algorithms.
+This repository contains serial and parallel implementations of the classic LZ77, LZSS, and LZ78 compression algorithms.
+LZ77 and LZSS are implemented to provide byte-level compression; LZ78 is implemented to provide bit-level compression.

 Contributions:

 LZ77 implemented by Aditya Pratapa
+LZSS implemented by Aditya Pratapa
 LZ78 implemented by Mitch Wagner

 Notes: